 Jaisalmer fort is as big as the city that is next to it – which appears to be a part of this castle itself, because of matching sandstone architecture.
 Ever played the old school video game – Aladdin?
 Become a part of it by visiting this place.

-2) Get mesmerized by the Spectacle of colors from Sunrise to Sunset
+2) Enjoy the Colors of Jaisalmer, the Golden City from Sunrise to Sunset

 Every house, hotel and shop in the city feels like an extension of the fort – all yellow.
 Maybe this is where Coldplay’s Chris Martin was touring when he wrote the song “Yellow” (Haha).
 When get to experience how the honey colored city turns Golden in the sun, you will truly understand why it’s has been labeled as “The Golden City”.